yongedevil/YTK_TechTrees/readme.txt

 ----------------
 By itself this mod doesn’t change the technology tree in Kerbal Space Program.
 Its intent is to make it easier for others to create custom tech trees.
   - Allows part unlocks to be listed in the TechTree ConfigNode rather than having to edit every Part ConfigNode.
-  - Adds support for using custom textures to create icons for the tech tree
+  - Adds support for using custom textures to create icons for the tech tree.
   - Adds a tree selection window to let the player select a tree for each new game.